d4mr/coredrain/README.md

 ## Why Not Just Index the Full Chain?

 Good question.
-There are simpler approaches we considered:
+There are simpler approaches I considered:

 ### Option A: Full Chain Index
 Index every single HyperEVM block and transaction, then query by (recipient, amount, time).